MingtaoGuo/Learning-Residual-Images-for-Face-Attribute-Manipulation/README.md

 This paper is very interesting, it use GAN, dual learning and residual image to yield a high quilty image.
 Especially the method of residual image, i think it's a very nice idea.

-Method of paper:
+Method of the paper:

 ![paper](https://github.com/MingtaoGuo/Learning-Residual-Images-for-Face-Attribute-Manipulation/raw/master/result/method.jpg)

-Experiment Result:
+Result of our code:

 ![result](https://github.com/MingtaoGuo/Learning-Residual-Images-for-Face-Attribute-Manipulation/raw/master/result/ExpResult.jpg)